 Purdue University Global History

-We trace our roots to the American Institute of Commerce (AIC), a postsecondary school that opened its doors in 1937 in Davenport, Iowa, to provide training for underserved job seekers in a nation still reeling from the Great Depression.
+The academic heritage of this new university has roots in the American Institute of Commerce (AIC), a postsecondary school that opened its doors in 1937 in Davenport, Iowa, to provide training for underserved job seekers in a nation still reeling from the Great Depression.
 That long and proud legacy continues to this day at Purdue University Global.